 Resample to observe variance.

-The oracle itself is the wrong debugging target.
-You constrain what reaches it, log what comes back, and measure output distributions.
+Don’t debug the oracle.
+Constrain what reaches it, log what comes back, and measure the output distributions.

 Evals and the feedback loop

-Treat the prompt as versioned application code.
-Treat the eval dataset as your model of the live input distribution.
-A useful dataset favors different situations over twenty-five paraphrases of one situation.
-Weight toward the tail; that is where production systems fail.
-Evals regression-test that distribution and sit alongside prompt editing in a playground.
+Think of your prompt as versioned application code, and treat your eval dataset as your live input distribution.
+A useful dataset favors totally different situations over twenty-five paraphrases of the same situation.
+Weight it toward the tail: that’s where production systems go to die.

-Classical software often ships along a line: edit code, run tests, deploy, monitor.
-LLM systems add a feedback edge: a failed production trace gets annotated and becomes a row in the eval dataset.
-Production failures feed the lab, and LLMOps platforms try to make that loop cheap.
+LLM systems add a useful feedback edge: a failed production trace gets annotated and becomes a new row in your eval dataset.
+Production failures feed the lab, and LLMOps platforms are trying hard to make that loop cheap.

 Traces and vendors

-When an agent fails in production, you need the full trajectory: which tools fired, in what order, with what prompts and token counts.
-HTTP access logs say a request completed in 1.3 seconds with a 200.
-That is the envelope.
-OpenTelemetry with GenAI semantic conventions is closer to the letter inside.
+When an agent fails in production, you need the full trajectory.
+Which tools fired?
+In what order?
+With what prompts and token counts?
+Standard HTTP access logs just tell you a request completed in 1.3 seconds with a 200 OK.
+That’s just the envelope.
+OpenTelemetry with GenAI semantic conventions is how you read the actual letter inside.

-LangSmith is the default when you are already on LangChain or LangGraph, because it instruments that runtime and exposes graph structure in traces.
-Langfuse fits teams that need open-source self-hosting for data residency or cost control; ClickHouse acquired Langfuse in early 2026.
-Braintrust fits teams that want deploy gates driven by eval scores, similar to CI test suites.
+Those layers stack up, and platforms like LangSmith, Langfuse, and Braintrust overlap heavily.
+LangSmith is the default if you’re already on LangChain or LangGraph because it instruments that runtime well.
+Langfuse is strong for teams that want open-source self-hosting for cost control, and ClickHouse acquired them in early 2026.
+Braintrust fits if you want deploy gates driven by eval scores right in your CI test suites.

 Build or buy

-Below roughly two thousand resolutions per month, consumption products such as Intercom Fin or Ada are common; pricing is often near a dollar per resolution and setup is measured in hours.
-In the SMB band, Lindy can pencil out when total support spend is under roughly half a million dollars per year.
-Enterprise deployments that need agents to take real actions in core systems often land on Sierra or Decagon, with six-figure contracts and per-resolution pricing in the two-to-five dollar range.
-Teams already on Zendesk or Salesforce often adopt Agentforce or Zendesk AI because the integration path is shortest.
+If you are doing under two thousand resolutions per month, consumption products like Intercom Fin or Ada are a no-brainer: setup takes a few hours and costs about a dollar per resolution.
+In the SMB band, Lindy pencils out great if total support spend is under half a million dollars a year.
+Enterprise deployments landing on Sierra or Decagon bring six-figure contracts and pricing in the two-to-five dollar range.
+If you’re already on Zendesk or Salesforce, you’ll probably just adopt Agentforce or Zendesk AI because the integration path is so short.

-The build path appears when volume is high or control requirements are hard.
-Around thirty thousand resolutions per month, building can land near twelve to fifteen percent of buying, but you inherit operational ownership.
-LangSmith-class tooling shows up there as one component among many, separate from the support product purchase itself.
+But when does the build path appear?
+Around thirty thousand resolutions per month, building your own agent can land near twelve to fifteen percent of the cost of buying one.
+But beware: you inherit total operational ownership.
+That’s where LangSmith-class tooling shows up as one piece of a much larger stack.

 Closing definition